Sizel/spotifyPlaylist/README.md

 # SpotifyPlaylist

 ## Usage
+Before running the script make sure you have firefox installed and geckodriver placed in one of the folders in $PATH.
+You can download the latest version of geckodriver from: https://github.com/mozilla/geckodriver/releases

 SpotifyPlaylist takes your credentials from lib/credentials.txt.
-Put your username and password there in the format of:
+Put your username and password there separated by a new line:
 username
 password